Anaerobic Blood Agar Composition, Principle, Preparation, Results, Uses

 Recommended for cultivation of anaerobic microorganisms, including very fastidious organisms from clinical specimens.

-3. Add 1 vial Vitamin K1 solution to the rehydrated contents.
+3. Add the rehydrated contents of 1 vial of Vitamin K1 solution to the medium.

-9. Innoculate specimens for anaerobic cultures on selective and non-selective media immediately after they are received in the laboratory.
+10. Inoculate specimens for anaerobic culture on both selective and non-selective media as soon as possible after receiving them in the laboratory.
+Streak plates to isolate individual colonies.

 Result Interpretation of Anaerobic Blood Agar